 This rule unfortunately doesn’t work for every spell, as there are a few spells that either don’t quite fit the bill due to range or because they have some obviously recognizable effect (such as the booming sound of thunderwave or shatter).
 In addition, the exact proximity for detection is intentionally vague to prevent bogging down the pace of your game.
 After all, it wouldn’t be D&D if the DM didn’t have to do a bit of adjudicating!

 - Spells with a range of touch must always be shouted and cannot use Quiet Casting rules

 - Spells with 10-foot range become 5-foot range when murmured and touch when spoken

 - Sorcerers with the Subtle spell trait can treat all their spells as spoken from the heart without suffering a detection penalty

 - Dimension door’s ranges follow this range 500 feet > 300 feet > 150 feet

 - Any spell with a range longer than 500 feet cannot be cast using these rules

 - Everything else, you’re going to have to eyeball it!

 Like this article?
-Consider supporting me by buying one of my products on the DMs Guild, such as my milk-themed carnival adventure, Step Right Up.
-If you’re running Baldur’s Gate: Descent into Avernus, consider picking up an alternative introductory adventure to the campaign (complete with three new and exciting background options), Devil’s Advocate: A Guide to Infernal Contracts, or Baldur’s Gate: City Encounters.
+Consider supporting me by buying one of my products on the DMs Guild, such as my milk-themed carnival adventure, Step Right Up, Darkhold: Secrets of the Zhentarim or Elminster’s Candlekeep Companion.
+If you’re running Baldur’s Gate: Descent into Avernus, consider picking up an alternative introductory adventure to the campaign, Devil’s Advocate: A Guide to Infernal Contracts, or Baldur’s Gate: City Encounters.